nemesiscode/radtrancode/raddata/AAREADME.txt

 	 inormal=0 and 1 have been replaced with oph2h2aflh.tab and the H2-He parameters for inormal=0,1 have been replaced with oph2he.tab.
-	 Files supplied by Derek Homeier via Ben Burningham.)
+	 Files supplied by Derek Homeier via Ben Burningham.) makehitranCIA.tab		50-410K         dnu=10. makehitranCIAiso.tab		50-410K         dnu=1.
+	(these files were converted from HITRAN12 using the /trunk/idl/makehitranCIA.pro procedure from data mostly in the Main-Folder tables.
+Here we have set the ortho/para CIA tables for H2-H2 and H2-He to be the same) makehitranCIApara.tab		50-410K         dnu=10. makehitranCIAparaiso.tab	50-410K         dnu=1.
+	(these files were converted from HITRAN12 using the /trunk/idl/makehitranCIApara.pro procedure from data mostly in the Alternate-Folder tables.
+Here the ortho/para CIA tables for H2-H2 and H2-He are different)

 b) para-H2
 fparah2he.tab			50-410K		dnu=1.0	npara=12 df=0.02